umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/minor-upgrades-for-umbraco-8.md

 * The `web.config` file in the root of your site **(Important: make sure to copy back the version number, and the connection string as they were.)**
 * In rare cases, the `web.config` file in the `/Views` folder

 Use a tool like [WinMerge](http://winmerge.org/ "WinMerge") to check changes between all of the config files.
-Depending on when you last did this there may have been updates to quite a few of them.
+Depending on when you last did this there may have been updates to few of them.

 There's also the possibility that some files in the `/Config` folder are new or some have been removed (we do make a note of this in the release notes).
-WinMerge (and other diff tools) is able to compare folders as well so you can spot these differences.
+WinMerge (and other diff tools) can compare folders as well so you can spot these differences.

 ### Merge UI.xml and language files